DataRootUniversity/ds-fundamentals/final-project/DOC.md

 Our aim now is to get acquainted with the data.

 > **Important note:
 For** automatic project checking, we have set some limitations to the data preprocessing module and defined a bunch of operations allowed to perform on data.
+To check the correction of your data preprocessing operations we created our own correct implementation of all necessary operation.
+So at each data preprocessiong step we run your implementation and proper one and then we compare the results.
-After completing the project, you'll need to create `specifications.json` where you'll describe all operations you've performed on the data.
-Here is the list of all operations and their parameters:
+>To check the correction of your data preprocessing operations we created our own correct implementation of all necessary operation.
+So at each data preprocessiong step we run your implementation and proper one and then we compare the results.
+That is why after completing the project, you'll need to create `specifications.json` where you'll describe all operations you've performed on the data, so we will be able to reproduce them with our implementation.
+> Here is the list of all operations and their parameters:

 ```
 {